Who Needs One?

 The applicant is responsible for complying with all the applicable rules, regulations and permit requirements.
 These include meeting specified effluent limitations and fulfilling monitoring, sampling and reporting requirements to assess effluent quantity and quality (biological, chemical and physical characteristics).

-The Division of Water Pollution Control has the responsibility to take all prudent steps to secure, protect and preserve the waters of Tennessee.
+The Division of Water Resources has the responsibility to take all prudent steps to secure, protect and preserve the waters of Tennessee.

 The Division and the EPA have the right to enter and inspect the facility and all related records at any reasonable time.
 They also may inspect any related equipment or monitoring methods.
 The Division has the right to revoke, suspend or modify any permit for violation of permit conditions.

-Applications and assistance can be obtained from the Division of Water Pollution Control.
+Applications and assistance can be obtained from the Division of Water Resources.
 New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.